-- 1. Plaintiff Dr. Arunachalam, residing at 222 Stanford Avenue, Menlo Park, California 94025, is the inventor and assignee of the patent asserted here. - 2.
-Flaving a priority date of 1995, the '506 patent discloses the fundamental technology underlying Web applications displayed on a Web browser, that are reflected in the Defendant(s)' accused systems. - 3.
+1. Plaintiff Dr. Arunachalam, residing at 222 Stanford Avenue, Menlo Park, California 94025, is the inventor and assignee of the Plaintiff's U.S. 7,340,506 Patent/US 7,340,506 C1 ("the '506 patent"), the patent asserted here.

+- 2. Having a priority date of 1995, the '506 patent discloses the fundamental technology underlying Web applications displayed on a Web browser, that are reflected in the Defendant IBM's accused systems. - 3.
 Having a priority date of 1995, the '506 patent discloses the fundamental technology underlying Web commerce and other Web applications displayed on a Web browser.
-The examples of the pioneering technology in the patent were directed to Web banking, payroll processing and other financial services on the Web which are the same as in the Defendant's accused systems.
+The examples of the pioneering technology in the patent were directed to Web banking, payroll processing and financial and other services on the Web which are the same as in the Defendant IBM's accused systems.
 The patent pioneered interactive Web applications.
-The priority application, Provisional Patent Application with S/N, 60/006,634, was the first to disclose a Web application displayed on a Web browser/web page and providing a value-added network service over the Web for connecting a Web client to a provider's (e.g. Web merchant) services, as opposed to the then state-of-the-art's reliance on CGI scripting and hyperlinks.
+The priority application, Provisional Patent Application with S/N, 60/006,634, was the first to disclose a Web application displayed on a Web browser/Web page and providing a value-added network service over the Web for connecting a Web client to a provider's (e.g. Web merchant) services, as opposed to the then state-of-the-art's reliance on CGI scripting and hyperlinks.
 Thus, the patent discloses the fundamental technology underlying Web commerce and other online services by use of Web applications displayed on a Web page/Web browser. - 4.
-Upon information and belief, defendant International Business Machines Corporation ("IBM") is a corporation organized and existing under the laws of the State of New York, with its principal place of business at I New Orchard Road, Armonk, New York 10504.
+Upon information and belief, defendant International Business Machines Corporation ("IBM") is a corporation organized and existing under the laws of the State of New York, with its principal place of business at 1 New Orchard Road, Armonk, New York 10504.
 IBM is registered to do business in Delaware and has a registered agent for service located at The Corporation Trust Company, Corporation Trust Center, 1209 Orange Street, Wilmington, Delaware 19801.
-IBM resides in this judicial district and transacts business throughout the State of Delaware, including this judicial district.
+IBM resides in this judicial district and transacts business throughout the State of Delaware, including this judicial district. - 5.
+Upon information and belief, defendant SAP AMERICA, INC., ("SAP") is a corporation organized and existing under the laws of the State of Delaware, with its principal place of business at 3999 West Chester Pike, Newtown Square, Pennsylvania.
+SAP is registered to do business in Delaware and has a registered agent for service located at The Corporation Trust Company, Corporation Trust Center, 1209 Orange Street, Wilmington, Delaware 19801.
+SAP resides in this judicial district and transacts business throughout the State of Delaware, including this judicial district.